samwiseg0/plex/debug_stats_monitoring/README.md

   --error_count         Count errors present in log file.
   --web_socket_search WEB_SOCKET_SEARCH
-                        Search the websocket log file. --location must be specified --get_folder_size     Calcualte the size of a folder in bytes. --location must be specified --plex_server_log     Use plex server log ie. Plex Media Server.log --location LOCATION   Location of a log file or folder --dummy               Used as a placeholder to work around a zabbix limitation.
+                        Search the websocket log file. --location must be specified --get_folder_size     Calculate the size of a folder in bytes. --location must be specified --plex_server_log     Use plex server log ie. Plex Media Server.log --location LOCATION   Location of a log file or folder --dummy               Used as a placeholder to work around a zabbix limitation.
 This does nothing!